Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Airman and Family Readiness Flight

-The Air Force Aid Society (AFAS) program is located on Hickam Field, Building 1105, 808-449-0301, and provides financial assistance for emergency needs.
-Categories of assistance include emergency travel, food, rent, utilities, essential car repair, and certain medical and dental care expenses
+The Air Force Aid Society program is located on Hickam Field in Building 1105 and provides financial assistance for emergency needs.
+You can reach the AFAS by phone at 808-449-0301.
+Categories of assistance include, but are not limited to, emergency travel, food, rent, utilities, essential car repair and certain medical and dental care expenses.

 Should you encounter a situation where you need emergency financial assistance, while in transit and near a military installation, contact the Navy-Marine Corps Relief Society or the Air Force Aid Society.
 If you need assistance to locate the other military relief agencies call the American Red Cross, Armed Forces Emergency Service Center at 1-877-272-7337.